 County, Ohio to Helen and Joseph Ruminski.

-his father died.
-He left high school after
+his father died, and he left high school, after

 Robert was inducted into the U.S. Army on March 25, 1941, and sent to Fort Knox, Kentucky, for basic training and assigned to C Company, 192nd Tank Battalion.
 It is not known what school he attended for additional training.

 The 192nd was sent to Camp Polk, Louisiana, to take part in maneuvers in the late summer of 1941.
 According to members of the battalion, they, as members of the Red Army, broke through the Blue Army's defensive and were on their way to capture it's command center when the maneuvers were suddenly canceled.
 The commanding general of the Blue Army was George S. Patton.

 After the maneuvers, instead of returning to Ft.
 Knox, the battalion was ordered to remain behind at Camp Polk.
 None of it's members had any idea why they this order had been issued.
 It was on the side of a hill that the members of the battalion received the news that they were being sent overseas as part of Operation PLUM.
 Within hours, many had determined that PLUM stood for Philippines, Luzon, Manila.

 the U.S.A.T.
 Hugh L.

 Scott and sailed on

 recovered they spent much of

 breaking down machine guns,